 - Turn Instant Pot (IP) to the "Saute" mode and allow it to heat until it reads "HOT"!

 - Pour in broth (or water), scraping the bottom of the pan to release any bits, this is called deglazing the pan.
+Turn off IP.1 ¾ cups chicken broth

 - Close IP lid, lock and secure (close vent) and set to Manual/Pressure Cook for 4 minutes.
-It takes about 5 minutes to come to pressure, allow for a 4-5 minute natural release (longer if at altitude), then release the rest of the steam, carefully.
+It takes about 5 minutes to come to pressure, allow for a 4-5 minute natural release (longer if at altitude), then release the rest of the steam, carefully. see notes for high altitude.

 - Prepare bowtie pasta or farfalle according to package directions, to your taste.

-- Add the mushrooms to the pan and season, saute mushrooms for 4-6 minutes or until tender and browned.
+- Add the mushrooms to the pan and season; saute mushrooms for 4-6 minutes or until tender and browned.

 - Slowly add the cream and simmer for 4-5 minutes or until just thickened – do not boil.

-- Whisk in the Parmesan cheese, stirring continuously, until cheese has melted.
+- Whisk in the Parmesan cheese, stirring continuously, until the cheese has melted.
 Add sun-dried tomatoes and season the sauce with additional salt and pepper to taste.

-- Stir in cooked and drained bowtie pasta, mixing until sauce covers it all, serve immediately!
+- Stir in cooked and drained bowtie pasta, mixing until sauce covers it all.
+Serve immediately!

 Nutrition